 What is the New York Stock Exchange (NYSE)?

-The New York Stock Exchange (NYSE) is the largest securities exchange in the world, hosting 82% of the S&P 500, 90% of the Dow Jones Industrial Average, as well as 70 of the biggest corporations in the world.
+The New York Stock Exchange (NYSE) is the largest securities exchange in the world, hosting 82% of the S&P 500, as well as 70 of the biggest corporations in the world.
 It is a publicly-traded company that provides a platform for buying and selling over nine million corporate stocks and securities a day.

 In 1792, the NYSE was established at 68 Wall Street where 24 brokers and merchants outlined the rules for trading securities in the Buttonwood Agreement.
-The organization was initially named New York Stock & Exchange Board, then became New York Stock Exchange in 1863.
-At that time, 1,366 male traders took part in the NYSE.
+The organization was initially named New York Stock & Exchange Board.
+It became the New York Stock Exchange in 1863.
+At that time, only male traders took part in the NYSE.
 It was only in 1967 when a female trader named Muriel Siebert was allowed to participate in trading.

-In 1971, NYSE became a not-for-profit corporation, and later a publicly-traded company in 2006.
+In 1971, NYSE became a not-for-profit corporation, and in 2006, a publicly-traded company.
 It was also during this time when traders and the public started using an electronic system to trade stocks.
 In 2007, NYSE merged with Euronext, and in 2008, NYSE acquired the American Stock Exchange.
 The Intercontinental Exchange later purchased the NYSE for $8.2 billion.

 Despite most transactions now happening through electronic platforms, the NYSE is still a hybrid market.
 This allows stockbrokers to send orders through either the electronic platform or to the trading floor where orders are carried out by floor brokers.